 Ileana Rodríguez’s Liberalism at Its Limits is a significant, impassioned critique of neoliberalism’s impact on postcolonial “Creole societies” in the Americas in the 20th and early 21st centuries.
-Focusing on legacies of violence in Guatemala, Colombia, and Mexico, Rodríguez examines fantasies of liberalism played out by and for the elite against ethnically marginalized sectors of their populations to deliver a false sense of the democratic ideal.
-Her polemical, rigorous voice describes with empathy and rage the crises in governance and the breakdown of civil society that have led to pervasive criminality in Latin American states.
+Focusing on legacies of violence in Guatemala, Colombia, and Mexico, Rodríguez examines particular fantasies of liberalismdeployed by and for the elite against ethnically marginalized sectors of their populations in order to deliver a false sense of the democratic ideal.
+Her polemical, rigorous voice describes with empathy and rage the crises of governance and the breakdown of civil society that have led, amongother things,to pervasive criminality in Latin American states.

-The book, which is divided into seven chapters, begins with a dense section delineating neoliberalism’s polarizing effects on societies in the Americas.
-Distinguishing between type A societies (Europe) and type B societies (Creole), Rodríguez walks readers through the incongruous abstractions of liberal philosophy, which she reads through a wide range of critics, among them Nancy Fraser, Enrique Dussel, Jacques Rancière, Norma Alarcón, and Wahneema Lubiano.
+Divided into seven chapters, the book begins with a dense section delineating neoliberalism’s polarizing effects on societies in the Americas.
+Distinguishing between type A societies (European) and type B societies (Creole), Rodríguez walks readers through the incongruous abstractions of liberal philosophy, which she reads through a wide range of critics, among them Nancy Fraser, Enrique Dussel, Jacques Rancière, Norma Alarcón, and Wahneema Lubiano.
 It is to Rodríguez’s credit that this introductory section never becomes a mere screed but rather situates her thesis within a far-reaching critical context.

 Not unlike Marguerite Feitlowitz’s seminal book A Lexicon of Terror, which charted in detail the legacy of the “dirty war” in Argentina, Rodríguez’s Liberalism at Its Limits is grounded not only in an invigorating spirit of academic enquiry and research, but also in a passionate political stance and a socially, morally conscious worldview.
 Rodríguez speaks throughout the book with palpable sadness and outrage over the legacies of corruption and violence that have, on a historical and psychological level, damaged the metaphorical psyche of several Latin American countries.
 Rodríguez walks the reader through Guatemala with Rigoberta Menchú and Rigoberta: la nieta de los Mayas; through Colombia with Alfredo Molano’s Los años del tropel and Alonso Salazar’s Born to Die in Medellín and La parábola de Pablo; and through Mexico with two chapters on the unsolved murders of young women that regularly take place in Ciudad Juárez.